-University policy requires that all e-mail correspondence between students and instructor be done via the Patriot account.
-Check your Patriot E-Mail frequently.
-Announcements pertaining to class or departmental business will be sent to the student's Patriot account.
-In accord with university policy your instructor will respond only to student correspondence sent via Patriot E- mail.
+University policy requires that all e-mail correspondence between students and instructor be done via the University email account.
+Check your UT Tyler and Patriot E-Mail accounts frequently.
+Announcements pertaining to class or departmental business will be sent to the student's account.